joeriks/FnX/Readme.md

 ####Example 6:

-Curry with New extension method (supports up to 9 parameters, and reduced to any number below that):
+Reduce the number of parameters of an existing Func (Curry) with New extension method:

 	var function = Fn.New((int a, int b) => a + b);
     var reduced = function.New(1);